The-GregTech-Team/STT/README.md

 ### Wrapper

 Occasionally you want to wrap a TCP service, e.g. A Minecraft server.
-In this case, STT can wrap the TCP socket.

-If service is not running currently, it returns an informational message to let user wait for server start and then call the start script.
+In this case, If Minecraft server is not running currently, STT occupies your server port, e.g. 25565 at first.
+Any user that tries to connect will receive an informational message to let user wait for server start.
+After that, STT will release the occupation of this port and then call the start script.
+This way you don't have to deal with the annoying TCP packet redirection.

+STT can also be configurated to automatically check your service's running status and reoccupy the port, this usually helps if your service fail to start.

+## TODO

+- [ ] Keep-Alive